RPC-C, ADHD Counsellor in Guelph

 Whether you’ve been diagnosed with ADHD or you consider it the closest thing to describing your state of mind and how you’re wired, I can help.
 You get to decide exactly what that help looks like: You’ll decide what kind of imprint ADHD should have on your life, and what your goals are.
 I am simply here to help with the “how,” using research, personal experience, and occasional outside-the-box thinking to help get you there.

-Why work with a therapist who has ADHD, too?
+Why work with a counsellor who has ADHD, too?

 Without an understanding of how ADHD and other executive-functioning differences affect our day-to-day lives, we too often blame ourselves for things that aren’t our fault.
 Too often we also fault ourselves when we’re not comfortable with things that are designed for people with brains organized a little differently from ours.

-If ADHD isn’t all bad, why seek therapy for it?
+If ADHD isn’t all bad, why seek counselling for it?

 One word: balance.
 You’re not trying to eradicate your ADHD, but certain aspects of it are creating genuine problems – perhaps at work, at school, among friends, or even when you’re by yourself.
 You would like to keep those challenges as small as possible.